AndromedaCoder/BouncingBalls/README.md

 # BouncingBalls
-Small app to display moving balls bouncing off walls and each other
+Small android app to display moving balls bouncing off walls and each other